 Things I enjoy:

-- Understanding how the world works, articulating, documenting, simplifying.
+- Understanding how the world works as a complex system, articulating, documenting, simplifying.

 - Creating models for behaviour of complex systems, including people.